shivamkc01/shivamkc01/README.md

 </h1>

 <p align="center">
-  I'm a Data Scientist with a passion for exploring AI models and pushing the boundaries of technology.
-I started coding early on, which sparked my journey into Computer Science.
-After earning my Bachelor's degree, I've spent the past year diving deep into Data Science and Machine Learning in the tech sector.
+  I'm a <b>Data Scientist</b> with a passion for exploring AI models and pushing the boundaries of technology.
+I started coding early on, which sparked my journey into <b>Computer Science</b>.
+After earning my <b>Bachelor's degree</b>, I've spent the past year diving deep into <b>Data Science</b> and <b>Machine Learning</b> in the tech sector.
 I'm passionate about sharing my technical insights and love solving complex challenges with innovative ideas.
 Inspired by the Japanese concept of Kata, I believe in thoughtful, continuous improvement and driving impactful innovation.
 </p>

 ### What I Do: